Fife Family History Society

 Cupar Library has a very good family and local history room at present and the addition of our Archives will benefit all those looking for their Fife families.
 Also Cupar has a good transport network with a Railway Station and good bus links.

-Our Family History Room is manned by a Committee Member at the following times:
+Our Family History Room is staffed by a volunteer and experienced Committee Member at the following times: